-In 2020, the balance sheet total of central government finances of the Finnish government amounted to EUR 63.2 billion.
-This is about EUR 7.1 billion higher than in the previous year, which means an increase of about 13%.
+In 2021, the balance sheet total of central government finances of the Finnish government amounted to EUR 61.5 billion.
+This is about EUR 1.7 billion, or about 3 percent, lower than in the previous year.
 The biggest changes in the balance sheet were changes in central government debt and cash equivalents.
-The effects of the corona crisis are reflected in an increase in central government expenditure in order to safeguard government liquidity.
-According to the balance sheet, central government debt totalled EUR 126.8 billion at the end of 2020, compared with EUR 107.8 billion at the beginning of the same year.
+According to the balance sheet, central government debt totalled EUR 131.2 billion at the end of 2021, compared with EUR 126.8 billion at the beginning of the same year.
 In addition to long-term creditors, government debt according to the balance sheet refers to short-term creditors, as well as to installments payable in the following financial year and short-term creditors denominated in euros.

-According to the central government’s income and expense account, the deficit for 2020 is EUR 12.7 billion, while the deficit for 2019 was EUR 1.6 billion.
-This change was particularly affected by the decline in tax revenue and dividend income and, on the other hand, by an increase in the costs of the payment transfer.
+According to the central government’s income and expense account, the deficit for 2021 is EUR 6.3 billion, while the deficit for 2020 was EUR 12.7 billion.
+This change was particularly affected by the increase in tax revenue and financial revenue.

 What are payment transfers?